top of page

 (JK-grades2/3) -

-begins with a reading of my picture book, Six Owls and A Party, made with mosaicked illustrations, followed by a short discussion about being an author and an illustrator; where I work, how I work and the tools I use.
-Students are able to touch original mosaic pieces as well as the tools used as they become familiar with a variety of mosaic related terms (nippers, tesserae, andamento).
+begins with a reading of my picture book, Six Owls and A Party, made with mosaicked illustrations, followed by a short discussion about being an author and an illustrator.
+The workshop ends with the students making their own mosaic creations.

-One of the many learning outcomes behind this activity is to gain a better understanding of the amount of work (a lot!) that goes into creating a mosaic, from cutting the many pieces to putting them in place (one piece at a time).
+One of the many learning outcomes behind this activity is to gain a better understanding of the amount of work that goes into creating a mosaic, from cutting the many pieces to putting them in place (one piece at a time).

-For older children (grades 4-6) - begins with a discussion about my book, Six Owls and A Party, and what is involved with self-publishing, where I work, how I work and the tools I use.
-Students are able to touch original mosaic pieces as well as the tools used as they become familiar with a variety of mosaic related terms (nippers, tesserae, andamento).
+For older children (grades 4-6) - begins with a discussion about my book, Six Owls and A Party, and what is involved with self-publishing.
+The workshop ends with the students making their own mosaic creations (using a variety of materials).

-The workshop ends with the students making their own mosaic creation from beginning to end.
-They select the layout and/or subject matter as well as the materials used (beads, tiles, china pieces, stones, rhinestones...).
+For teenagers (grades 7-12) - begins with a discussion about my book, Six Owls and A Party, and what is involved with self-publishing.
+The workshop ends with the students making their own mosaic creations from beginning to end.
+They select the layout and/or subject matter as well as the materials used (using a variety of materials).

-SCHOOLS AND LIBRARIES I'VE VISTED
+SOME SCHOOLS AND LIBRARIES I'VE VISTED

 Children's House Montessori School (Port Perry), Dr. S. J. Phillips PS (Oshawa), Sawmill Valley PS (Mississauga), Ormiston PS (Whitby), John McCrae PS (Guelph), Saint Mary Elementary School (Brampton), Cardinal Newman Catholic Elementary School (Brampton), Armour Heights Public School (Peterborough), Queen Victoria Public School (Lindsay), Saint Bernadette Elementary School (Mississauga), Fernforest Public School (Brampton), Terry Fox Public School (Brampton), Humbervale Montessori School (Etobicoke), McLaughlin Public Library (Oshawa), Trafalgar Castle School (Whitby), Ryerson Public School (Cambridge), Transfiguration of Our Lord Catholic School (Toronto), Devins Drive Public School (Aurora), Our Lady of Victory School (Toronto), St. Pius X (Toronto), Hewson Public School (Brampton), Selwyn Public School (Toronto), Fernforst Public School (Brampton)